Newfies/Minecraft-Mods/More Experience/Curseforge.md

-# Newfies Additions (Set A)
+# More Experience - Newfies Additions

+Whats More Experience!?
+More Experience is a mod that adds more ways of obtaining XP, such as a new ore, new items, and more!

-Whats Newfies Additions!?
-Newfies Additions is a mod that adds multiple new and (mostly) vanilla-like blocks, tools, and other cool things to your Minecraft world.
+Whats Newfies Additions?
+Newfies Additions is a collection of mods that center around adding multiple new and (mostly) vanilla-like blocks, tools, and other cool things to your Minecraft world.
 Most of these are things I needed in the past to exist, that I could've added, but then was probably like "nah", then I went into creative and got the thing I needed.

 ### Some of the features of this mod are as followed: